ryanq47/WhisperNet-Offensive/docs/UserAuthentication.md

 - [ ] look into 2fa/auth options?

-- [ ] Default args for a user/pass if none specified in DB.
-    currently, registration endpoint is open to anyone.
+- [X] Default args for a user/pass if none specified in DB. currently, registration endpoint is open to anyone.
 Can change this by disabling registrion endpoint through settings, or doing a jwt_required.

+- [ ] Clean up/re-go over code, then merge into main

 ## Notes: